cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

         // Increment the positional number
         i=i+1
     }
-    // call underlying app's OnAcknowledgementPacket callback
-    // see ICS-30 middleware for more information case types.EXECUTE_SUCCESS:
-    //TODO Verify no op is ok.
-In theory the user should be able to read the information returned in the ack by reading the state.
-    // No Op
-    case types.EXECUTE_ERROR:
-    //TODO Verify no op is ok.
-In theory no state changes happened on controller chain, so no op required
-    // No Op
+    //Emit Event with the addresses generated by the host chain

     case types.REGISTER_ERROR:
        // In case of registration errors, populate the unusedHostAccountsIds with the ids provided for this registering Tx.
 The usage of the unusedHostAccountIds serves to deter potential gaps in the sequence of account IDs for id in packet.data.hostAccountIds {
         unusedHostAccountIds.push(id);
       }
+    //Emit Event
+    case types.EXECUTE_SUCCESS:
+    //Emit Event with resultsData In theory no state changes happened on controller chain, so no extra op is required
+    // No Op
+    case types.EXECUTE_ERROR:
+    //Emit Event.
+In theory no state changes happened on controller chain, so no extra op is required
+    // No Op

   }
 ```